 What is a Site Steward?

 Site stewards are the eyes and ears for Minnesota's Scientific and Natural Areas.
-Stewards, working with guidance from SNA staff, assist in the goals of land protection, management, education and research on a site they choose to monitor.
+These volunteer positions work with guidance from SNA staff, assist in the goals of land protection, management, education and research on a site they choose to monitor.
 Some tasks that may be a part of a steward's duties include:

 - Regular visits to the site